Foundation Waterproofing & Drain Tile Systems

 There are advantages to doing the job this way.
 First, the space between the side of the footer and the wall can fill with collapsed dirt and/or concrete overflow from pouring the foundation wall.
 This stuff is tough to dig out and remove once the basement walls are poured.
 Besides, it is tough to work in the narrow area left along the foundation after the walls are up and poured.

 The elimination of the straw or tar paper is a huge mistake.
 The backfill dirt is fluffed up.
-When it gets wet, small silt particles will be carried into the gravel.
-This will clog the gravel.
-If your soil has enough fine particles, you may clog your draintile!
-All of your work will have been for naught!
+Rain water carries small silt particles down into the soil until it self compacts.

 If you are unlucky, like me, you need to install a sump within your basement.
 The draintile pipe gets to the sump either through or under your footer.
 I always install a 6 inch pipe under the footer right where I know I will install the sump.
 I actually install this pipe before the footer is poured.
 It's tough to tunnel!